TuurMisp/TuurMisp/README.md

-- 👋 Hi, I’m @TuurMisp
-- 👀 I’m interested in coding
+TuurMisp
-- 🌱 I’m currently learning C#, CSS, HTML, PHP, SQL, PYTHON
+C#, CSS, HTML, PHP, SQL, PYTHON

 <!---
 TuurMisp/TuurMisp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.